A rude awakening.

 However, much to my surprise, I noticed that in only 10% of the above cases a talent had actually been selected.
 Mind you, not every selection ends in a booking.
 When I looked even deeper into the postings that never lead to anything, it got worse.
 I saw that at least half of those had over one hundred submissions!

-THE BOTTOM LINE: a majority of auditions didn’t result in an actual booking, not because the job was awarded to another talent, but because the voice-shopper never became a buyer.
+A majority of auditions didn’t result in an actual booking, not because the job was awarded to another talent, but because the voice-shopper never became a buyer.
 In most cases, the client had plenty of talent to choose from.
 And with 100+ submissions per project, bidding must have been fierce.
 What’s going on here?

 At least four things came to mind: